1. What Information Do We Collect?

 (B) THIRD PARTIES PROVIDING SERVICES ON OUR BEHALF.

-We may use third party vendors to perform certain aspects of the Services, such as hosting the Services, designing and/or operating the Services’ features, tracking the Services analytics, and enabling Popeye to send you special offers or performing other administrative services.
+We may use third party vendors to perform certain aspects of the Services, such as hosting the Services, designing and/or operating the Services’ features, tracking the Services analytics, and enabling McCall Farms to send you special offers or performing other administrative services.
 We may provide these vendors with access to user information, including Personal Information, to carry out the services they are performing for you or for us.
 While we may use third party analytics service providers to evaluate and provide us with information about the use of the Services and viewing of our content, we do not share Personal Information with these analytics service providers, but they may set and access their own cookies, web beacons and embedded scripts on your Device and they may otherwise collect or have access to information about you, including non-personally identifiable information.

 (C) CO-BRANDED SERVICES.